AvMavs/MIST-Bandit/bandit.md

 find: ‘/run/lock/lvm’: Permission denied
 ```

+That's a lot of errors, so I wanted to get rid of them.

 The relevant line for me was `/var/lib/dpkg/info/bandit7.password` and I got the password using `cat /var/lib/dpkg/info/bandit7.password`.

 Password: `z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S`